brightgao1/zkyGUICreator/README.md

-zkyGUICreator is a drag and drop visual editor for creating GUIs (navigation bars, buttons, text boxes, etc).
+zkyGUICreator is a drag and drop visual editor to easily create zky GUIs (navigation bars, buttons, text boxes, etc).